achvivek/achvivek.github.io/_pages/research.md

 ## Working Papers

 **Stock Price Effects of Cross-Country Climate Deals: Evidence from the Surprise US-China Climate Accord** (with Stuart Gillan and Nga Nguyen)<br>
-*Abstract:* This paper explores the surprise US-China climate deal on November 10, 2021, aimed at reducing carbon emissions in both countries.
-It focuses on how this bilateral effort to curb carbon emissions influences investor behavior and the market values of companies, particularly those with varying levels of carbon emissions and carbon emission management practices.
-We find that firms with high Carbon Emission Scores and Carbon Emission Management Scores are associated with positive abnormal returns around the deal announcement, particularly in the United States, indicating a market preference for proactive carbon management.
-Additionally, firms with low Emissions Intensity and high Carbon Management Scores had significantly higher returns, suggesting that the market values management practices.
-These results underscore the varying impacts of carbon emission policies on firm value and highlight the importance of focusing on the details of firm climate policies.
+*Abstract:* We study the surprise US-China climate deal on November 10, 2021, aimed at reducing carbon emissions in both countries.
+Specifically, in an unexpected news announcement, United States climate envoy John Kerry and his Chinese counterpart Xie Zhenhua announced a bilateral effort to curb carbon emissions.
+Paper focus on samples of both US and Chinese firms, provides insights into the potential for international political commitments aimed at limiting carbon emissions to influence firms’ market value.
+We find that firms with high Carbon Emission Scores and Carbon Emission Management Scores – reflecting proactive strategies and policies to manage and reduce carbon emissions – experienced positive abnormal returns around the deal announcement, particularly US-based firms, suggesting that the market viewed the agreement as net benefit for these
+US-based companies.
+Furthermore, firms with high Carbon Emission Management Score experienced significantly higher returns during the deal announcement, regardless of whether they had high or low carbon emission intensity.
+This suggests that the market values effective management of carbon emissions over the absolute level of emissions.
+However, there is no evidence of a value effect for Chinese firms.
+These results underscore the varying impacts of carbon emission policies on firm value and highlight the importance of focusing on not just an aggregate environmental or carbon emissions score, but more refined measures of corporate environmental.

 **Enhanced Board Oversight Duties and Governance Practice: Evidence from DelawareSupreme Court’s Decision** (Solo-authored)